BLOG

 You can minimize your risk and address these growing trends by utilizing our Eagle Eye application.

 One website that is growing in popularity for advisors is Yelp.com.
 The ability to list your business and have people leave reviews is very tempting for advisors to use in hopes of gaining new clients.
 Unfortunately the use of Yelp is in direct violation of the SEC’s “Testimonial Rule” under the Investment Advisers Act of 1940.
 Recently, the Securities and Exchange Commission charged three advisers and a marketing firm for violating the testimonial rule by promoting their business on Yelp.
 These three advisors worked with a marketing company to solicit testimonials from clients asking them to post their reviews on the investment adviser's behalf to Yelp and other social media websites.
 Each of these advisors were fined $10,000.
 The marketing firm received cease-and-desist orders and were required to pay civil penalties of $35,000.
 YouTube is another platform that is rising in usage by advisors resulting in violations and fines.
 An Illinois-based RIA, was fined $15,000 for creating a 31-minute-long YouTube video that featured testimonials from multiple clients.
 The video was published on their public website and YouTube.com, and was shown to guests at a party celebrating the firm's 50th anniversary.
 This YouTube video was also in direct violation with the SEC’s “Testimonial Rule”.
 Are you actively monitoring Yelp and YouTube for these type of SEC infractions from your registered advisors?
 It can be difficult even knowing where to start.
 Over 4.6 million businesses are using Yelp.
 With an ever increasing 163 million Yelp reviews how are you to know if your advisors are actively soliciting testimonials from their clients?
 Adding to your monitoring struggle is YouTube.
 It is estimated that over 300 hours of video are uploaded to YouTube every minute!
 With over 1 billion daily users how are you to find videos uploaded to YouTube by your registered advisors if they don’t send you the direct links?
 Eagle Eye is a solution.
 With Eagle Eye precision our application will help you quickly identify any social media accounts including Yelp and YouTube that your registered advisors own.
 Allowing your firm to take action and comply with the SEC’s requirements.
 Eagle Eye’s automated documentation and screenshots of your findings will help you respond to a regulator.
 We’d love to show you more.
-Contact SiteQuest Technologies today to see how our application can aid in your supervision responsibilities, saving you time and lowering your risk.
+Contact SiteQuest Compliance today to see how our application can aid in your supervision responsibilities, saving you time and lowering your risk.
 Related Article: Trends when it comes to supervising the web.
-Related Article: Known Compliance Gaps Sources: SEC.gov | Investment News This summer the Securities and Exchange Commission instituted five separate settled fines against two SEC-registered investment advisers, three investment adviser representatives, and a marketing consultant who committed and/or caused violations of the Testimonial Rule under the Investment Advisers Act of 1940 through their use of social media and the internet. (read the entire article)
+Related Article: Known Compliance Gaps Sources: SEC.gov | Investment News |

 Categories